ensemble-ai/abl-assignment-rts-squad/README.md

 --------------------
 * Add a move action that takes a (int xdir, int ydir, int id) as input.
 * Make a MoveTo behavior that moves a bot to a target location over time.
-* Add a SetColor action that takes (int r, int b, int g).
+* Add a SetColor action that takes (int r, int b, int g, int id).
-* Add color sensing to the BotWME.
+* Add color sensing to the BotWME (this includes changes to BotSensor.java and BotWME.java).

 Intermediate Tasks
 --------------------